 Our common shares began trading on the New York Stock Exchange, (the "NYSE"), on April 16, 2010 under the symbol "CLDT".
-The closing price of our common shares on the NYSE on December 31, 2010 was

-\$17.25 per share.
-The following table sets forth, for the periods indicated, the high and low sales prices per share and the cash dividends declared per share:
+The closing price of our common shares on the NYSE on December 30, 2011 was \$10.78 per share.
+The following table sets forth, for the periods indicated, the high and low closing sales prices per share reported on the New York Stock Exchange as traded and the cash dividends declared per share: